mackron/miniaudio/README.md

 #include "mini_al.h"
 ```
 Then just compile.
 There's no need to install any dependencies.
 On Windows and macOS there's no need to link
 to anything.
-On Linux, just link to -lpthread, -ldl and -lm.
-Link to -lossaudio on OpenBSD and NetBSD (FreeBSD
+On Linux and BSD, just link to -lpthread, -lm and -ldl.
-does not require linking to anything).

 Simple Playback Example